Female caregiver treating senior couple

 Interpretation and Translation Services in Healthcare

-must be provided for vital documents, either required by law or critical information for receiving federal services or benefits.
-This includes documents routinely provided in English, such as informed consent forms and discharges instructions.
+Healthcare facilities must provide translation services for vital documents—those required by law or containing critical information for receiving federal services or benefits.
+These include:

 • Notices of rights (including language access services at no cost)